Use Case - Building a RHEL ISO image using bootc-image-builder

 We can check that the installer is running using the VM Console:

+You can log into the graphical console directly, or log in via SSH in another shell.
 Wait for the VM to be ready and retrieve the IP address for the domain to log-in using SSH using bootc-user/redhat credentials: